humiu/odoo-dev-env/README.md

     13.1.
 [From the UI](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_add-folder-to-workspace): **File** > **Add Folder to Workspace**

     13.2.
 [From the terminal](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_command-line-add): `code --add <FOLDER_NAME>` (You can multiple folders at once)

+14. Adjust code formatting to your needs

+    14.1.
+Source code is formatted automatically on every save.
+If you don't like that, you can turn it off in the **VS Code Settings**.
+Make sure the **Workspace** tab is selected in the settings.
+Then search for **Format On Save** and untick the checkbox.
+Alternatively you can go to the `.vscode/settings.json` file and change the `"editor.formatOnSave"` property to `false`.

+    14.2.
+This project uses [Black](https://black.readthedocs.io/en/stable/index.html) for Python code formatting.
+If you want to change the formatting rules go to the `pyproject.toml` file in the addons folder and add or adjust rules [according to Blacks documentation](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#configuration-via-a-file).

 ## Usage